|

 channel.
 Consequently, the trail is also ruler-straight.

 The trail approaches the first under-crossing, which is the Caltrain railroad bridge.
 North of the Caltrain tracks, the areas on either side of the creek are entirely industrial and non-residential.
 This is the next under-crossing at Walsh Avenue.
 At the north side of the Walsh Avenue under-crossing is another interpretive sign.
 This is a view coming up from the Walsh Avenue under-crossings.
 All the under-crossings have bas-relief sculptures on the walls.
 This is the straight trail north of Walsh Avenue, heading towards Central Expressway.
 This is a closeup of the walls of the Central Expressway under-crossing.
 This is a view looking south along the Central Expressway under-crossing.
 This is a view looking north along the ramp of the Central Expressway under-crossing.
 This is the trail leading to Scott Blvd.
 This is the interpretive sign at the north Scott Blvd. trail entrance.
 This is a view looking south at the entry ramp to the Scott Blvd. under-crossing.
 This is the exit ramp looking south from the Hwy 101 under-crossing.
 These are fish in San Tomas Aquino Creek at the Hwy 101 bridge footing.
 This is a view looking back south from the Hwy 101 under-crossing.
 This is a view looking south towards the start of the Hwy 101 under-crossing.
 North of Hwy 101 is a pedestrian bridge leading to Intel.
 This is view looking north along the creek from the bridge.
 This is the Mission College Blvd. under-crossing.
 This is a view looking back south towards Mission College Blvd.
 There is another interpretive sign here at the trail entrance.
-A short distance north is the only
+A short distance

 at-grade street crossing north of Monroe Steet.
 This is Agnew Road.